iterative/dvc.org/content/blog/2022-05-24-MLEM-release.md

 With MLEM ML teams get a single tool to **run your models anywhere** that strikes to cover all model productionization scenarios you have.

-MLEM enables this via **model metadata codification**: human-readable information about a model, which itself could be used for many things, including search and documentation.
+MLEM enables this via **model metadata codification**: saving all information that is required to use a model later.
+Beside packaging a model for deployment it can be used for many things, including search and documentation.
+To make it even more convenient, MLEM uses human-readable YAML files for that.

-Finally, using Git to keep that metainformation creates a **Git-native model registry**.
+Finally, using Git to keep that metainformation allows you to create a **Git-native model registry**, allowing you to handle model lifecycle management in Git, getting all benefits of CI/CD.
+Which makes your ML team one step closer to GitOps.

 We built MLEM to address issues that MLOps teams have around managing model information as they move them from training and development to production and,